History of the Social Democratic Party of Germany: Governing party (1966–1982)

+War victims’ pensions became index-linked to the general movement of incomes, and in June 1970 an amending law to a Capital Formation Law doubled the concessionary savings amount.
+A tax reform was also introduced in July 1974 that did away with the progressive tax scales in the lower and middle-range income groups while doubling the earned income allowance from DM 240 to DM 480.

 Under a law of April 1974, the protection hitherto granted to the victims of war or industrial accidents for the purpose of their occupational and social reintegration was extended to all handicapped persons, whatever the cause of their handicap, provided that their capacity to work has been reduced by at least 50%.
 Another law, passed in August that same year, supplemented this protection by providing that henceforth the benefits for the purposes of medical and occupational rehabilitation would be the same for all the categories of persons concerned: war victims, the sick, the victims of industrial accidents, congenitally handicapped persons, representing a total of about 4 million persons in all.
 In addition, a new benefit was introduced to help such people in all branches of social security, taking the form of an adaptation benefit equivalent to 80% of the previous gross salary and to be granted over the period between the time when the person in question is forced to stop work and the time when he resumes work.
 A law on home-based workers, passed by the Bundestag in June 1974, sought to modernise the working conditions of approximately 300 000 people who work at home by means of the following measures: